 5 reasons why you need to see Spirits of the Red Sand

-They say there’s nothing new under the sun.
-Well, whoever ‘they’ are, they’ve clearly not been in the audience for Spirits of the Red Sand, an innovative, genre-defying cultural theatre show that’s like nothing you’ve ever experienced before.
+Journey from the Dreamtime to 1800s Australia with Spirits of the Red Sand.
+It’s an innovative, genre-defying cultural theatre show – and it’s like nothing you’ve ever experienced before.

-1. It’s history, but not as we know it
+1. It’s history, but not as you know it

-Whether you’re a born-and-bred Aussie or just visiting, we guarantee you’ll learn something new – and leave the evening with a new, woke perspective on how Western colonisation impacted the First Australians.
+Whether you’re a born-and-bred Aussie or just visiting, you’ll learn something new here.

 2. It’s rewriting the rules on immersive theatre